ucdavis-bioinformatics-training/2025-December-Fundamentals-of-Scientific-Computing/CLI/intro_cli.md

 * Creating, moving, and removing files
 * Environment variables and bash wildcard characters
 * Shell scripts and file permissions

+## Setting up

+For Windows and Mac users, a few steps are needed to properly set up the command line for this course.

+### Windows

+In order to get a command line terminal for Windows 10 or 11, you will need to enable the WSL (Windows Subsystem for Linux) and install Ubuntu.
+Follow [these instructions](https://linuxhint.com/install_ubuntu_windows_10_wsl/) for installation.

+Once you have installed the Ubuntu terminal, open one, and copy and paste the following commands:

+    sudo apt install unzip
+    sudo apt install make
+    sudu apt install cmake

+### Mac

+A Mac is already set up for the command line, but you will probably need to install [homebrew](https://brew.sh/) and use it to install some other packages.
+[Open up a terminal](https://www.wikihow.com/Open-a-Terminal-Window-in-Mac) and paste in the following:

+    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

+Press Enter.
+The installer will explain what it is doing and may need to install some other packages, such as Xcode.
+An admin password may be necessary.
+Once the installation is complete, use the `brew install` command to install different packages:

+    brew install wget
+    brew install gnu-sed
+    brew install coreutils
+    brew install make
+    brew install cmake

 ## What is the command line?